top of page

 Diet: Do Not Rush Changes

 Keep the kitten on the same diet for at least 14 days.
+If you plan to transition later:

-• Transition slowly over 7–10 days
+• Transition slowly over 7–10 days.

-• Mix increasing amounts of new food into the old
+• Mix increasing amounts of new food into the old.

-• Monitor stool consistency closely
+• Monitor stool consistency closely.

 Abrupt changes commonly cause diarrhea — and kittens dehydrate fast.